-Other than the securitization trusts and equity method investments discussed elsewhere in this report, we do not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities, which would have been established for the purpose of facilitating off-balance sheet arrangements or other contractually narrow or limited purposes.
+Other than the trusts holding assets pledged as security against our borrowings and equity method investments discussed elsewhere in this report, we do not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities, which would have been established for the purpose of facilitating off-Balance Sheet arrangements or other contractually narrow or limited purposes.
 Further, we have not guaranteed any obligations of unconsolidated entities nor do we have any commitment or intent to provide funding to any such entities.
 As such, we are not materially exposed to any market, credit, liquidity or financing risk that could arise if we had engaged in such relationships.

-Table 15: Contractual Obligations
+Table 16: Contractual Obligations

-A summary of our contractual obligations as of December 31, 2016 is as follows:
+A summary of our contractual obligations as of December 31, 2017 and 2016 is as follows (\$ in thousands):